 So if there’s a lot of rain around you just need to know where it coming from – either the West or the East.

 For help deciding where the rain is coming from take a look at these satellite pictures.
 1. Thai Met Office.
 2. Wet weather storm alerts from the Thai Meteorological department.
-3. The Weather Channel.
-4. Foreca is an excellent phone app for the rainfall forecast to try.
+For rain forecast in your proximity there are some good rain radar apps which are quite accurate & reliable.
+3. Windy 4.
+Rain Viewer.
+5. Foreca.
 I always check these out when I’m off on a longish ride 3-4 day plus ride & worry about where the rain might be coming from.
 The important thing when looking at the pictures is to see where the rain is coming from – the west or east.
 Then make your plan.

 If want to know whether the Mekong might flood check out Mekong river water level & floods.

 The Mekong in flood at Rai Saeng Arun resort 2008.

 In the wet season many National Parks in Thailand are closed.